oomics/dnazen/README.md

 deepspeed==0.16.7
 ```

+## Data

+DNAZEN is fine-tuned on GUE benchmarks.
+You can find the data from [here](https://github.com/MAGICS-LAB/DNABERT_2).

 ## Pretrained Models

 The base model can be downloaded from [HuggingFace](https://huggingface.co/oomics/DNAZEN-1.0-base).
 The large and x-large models will come soon.